 These kicker toys combine multiple sensory experiences.
 The organic catnip and silvervine mixture creates an aroma that most cats find absolutely intoxicating.
 Wrap that in crinkle paper, and you’ve got auditory stimulation that keeps cats engaged long after the initial catnip excitement wears off.
 The plush exterior is soft enough for cuddling but durable enough to withstand aggressive play sessions.

 The knife shape isn’t random either.
 That elongated design is ideal for cats who love bunny-kicking their toys.
-When cats grab these with their front paws and rabbit-kick with their back legs, they’re actually practicing hunting techniques.
+When cats grab these with their front paws and rabbit-kick with their back legs, they’re practicing hunting techniques.
 It’s instinctual behavior that provides both physical exercise and mental satisfaction.
 Watching a tiny kitten wrestle with a toy knife might be one of the funnier things you’ll see all season.

 Spooky Gnome and Character Toys